Administrative Arrangements

 Invitation and Participation Criteria

-· Course Announcements: Bulk emails are sent out by the CEF to partner government agencies announcing the upcoming courses and providing the application links.
+▸ Course announcements: Bulk emails are sent out by the CEF to partner government agencies announcing upcoming courses and providing the application links.

-· Interested applicants should apply online at the provided link which contains all courses offered at the CEF by way of the Training Application System (TAS).
-Applicants should choose which courses are of interest to them and follow the procedures outlined under the IMF Smart Catalogue to submit their applications through TAS.
+▸ Interested applicants should apply online at the provided link, which contains all courses offered at the CEF through the Training Application System (TAS).
+Applicants should choose the courses of interest to them and follow the procedures outlined under the IMF Smart Catalogue to submit their applications through TAS.

-· For the WTO (World Trade Organization) courses, the WTO sends invitations to the eligible government agencies, and they manage the application and selection processes from their end.
+▸ For WTO courses, the WTO sends invitations to eligible government agencies and manages the application and selection processes from its end.

 Nomination, Selection and Sponsorship

-· All applicants/nominees must submit a valid Sponsor’s Nomination Form signed and stamped by a senior official in the agency where they work.
-This form proves a candidate is officially endorsed by the government agency and has received approval to attend the course.
+▸ All applicants/nominees must submit a valid Sponsor's Nomination Form signed and stamped by a senior official in the agency where they work.
+This form proves that a candidate is officially endorsed by the government agency and has received approval to attend the course.

-· Fluency in the language of instruction, or interpretation when provided, should be taken into consideration.
-Most of the courses are conducted in Arabic or English with simultaneous interpretation to both languages.
+▸ Fluency in the language of instruction, or interpretation when provided, should be taken into consideration.
+Most courses are conducted in Arabic or English with simultaneous interpretation to both languages.
 Some specialized courses are conducted in English only due to their technical nature; therefore, excellent knowledge of English is a requirement to be accepted in such courses.
 Some flagship courses are offered in Arabic only.

-· Priority is given to those applicants whose professional assignments are closely related to the subject matter of the course.
+▸ Priority is given to applicants whose professional assignments are closely related to the subject matter of the course.

-· The accepted applicants are expected to be on leave of absence with regular pay for the duration of the course and should be given no other duties or assignments during the period of the course.
+▸ Accepted applicants are expected to be on leave of absence with regular pay for the duration of the course and should be given no other duties or assignments during the course period.

 Eligibility Criteria Relating to Previous Course Attendance